Why have you changed the site? What was wrong with the old one?

 We’ll be reintroducing the list view in the next month or so.
 In the meantime please continue to use the existing list view at http://old.radiotimes.com

 We expect to complete all of the recommended work before we decommission the old site.

-The site at the moment only allows you to select one region or package.
-We’re looking at allowing more than one to be selected as we realise that this is important to some of you.
+The site at the moment only allows you to select one region.
+We’re looking at allowing more than one to be selected as we realise that this is important to some of you, particularly viewers in Scotland.